This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Add flour, cornstarch, and salt and mix until combined.
+- Mix in the flour, cornstarch, and salt until the dough comes together.

-- Press the dough firmly into a lightly buttered 5×5-inch baking dish using your fingertips or the back of a spoon.
+- Press the dough evenly into the prepared baking dish using your fingertips or the back of a spoon.
+Bake for 18–20 minutes, or until lightly golden.
+Set aside to cool.

-- Beat the egg in a medium-sized bowl on low speed with an electric hand mixer until foamy.
+- In a bowl, beat the egg on low speed until foamy.

 Notes